AS/NZS 3112: History

 Australia's standard plug/socket system was originally codified as standard C112 (floated provisionally in 1937, and adopted as a formal standard in 1938).
 The Australian standard of 1937 was the result of a "gentlemen's agreement", reportedly from 1930, between manufacturers Fred Cook of Ring-Grip, Geoffrey Gerard of Gerard Industries and Brian Harper Miller of the State Electricity Commission of Victoria (SECV).
 The design was based on an American plug and socket-outlet first intended for use at 120 V which was patented in 1916 under by Harvey Hubbell.
 By the early 1930s this design had been up-rated to 250 V 10 A capacity and Hubbell had supplied the Australian electrical industry with his sockets.
 Current Australian plugs fit these American outlets perfectly.
 (While this socket-outlet never became a NEMA standard design, the 50 A NEMA 10-50R, has a similar pin configuration in a larger form.)
 Argentina, Uruguay, and China based their plugs and sockets on the same design.
 New Zealand also adopted the Australian design, since Australian equipment and many electrical appliances were exported to that country.

 One of the reasons behind the adoption of that particular design was that it was cheap to make, with the flat pins being able to be easily stamped out of sheet brass, in contrast to round pins or thicker rectangular ones used in other countries.
 This was also a consideration when the Chinese authorities officially adopted the design in relatively recent times, despite the considerable inroads the British plug had made, because of its use in Hong Kong.
 The Chinese socket is normally mounted with the earth pin at the top.
 This is considered to offer some protection should a conductive object fall between the plug and the socket.
-The Chinese CPCS-CCC (Chinese 10 A/250 V) plugs and socket-outlets are almost identical, differing by only 1 mm longer pins and installed "upside down".
-Though AS 3112 plugs will physically connect, they may not be electrically compatible to the Chinese 220 V standards.
-Originally there was no convention as to the direction of the earth pin.
-Often it was facing upwards, as socket-outlets in China now do but it could also be downwards or horizontal, in either direction.

 In Australia, the C112 standard was superseded by AS 3112 in 1990.
 A major update was released in 2000 as AS/NZS 3112:2000, which mandated active and neutral insulated pins on the plugs sold for use with these socket-outlets after 3 April 2005.
 This significantly reduces the risk of electric shock from accidentally touching the pins of a partially inserted plug.
 The standard AS/NZS 3112:2004 introduced more stringent testing procedures to test for bending of the pins and subtle changes to the radius of the pin tips.
 The current version is AS/NZS 3112:2017.